Last Updated on November 5, 2022

 The whole historical center has been well preserved and is now a UNESCO World Heritage site.
 More than 1000 buildings have been restored, including pagodas, temples, and houses, some open to visitors, fully furnished according to the traditional style.
-Read on to discover Hoi An attractions and the day trips from Hoi An you can go on.
+Hoi An is full of surprises and is perfect to spend a couple of days.

 Hoi An is a perfect example of a traditional Asian international commercial port.
 It is also highly representative of the cultural fusion which took place over the centuries.
 The urban map hasn’t changed since the 17th century, and even today, you can still observe the cultural melting pot and the commercial activity of the busy city.

 Cars and motorbikes being forbidden in the old town, pedestrians and cyclists will have the streets all to themselves.
-Stroll around and don’t hesitate to get lost, the streets have a unique charm, and you’ll be amazed from beginning to end.
+Stroll around Hoi An old town, probably the most beautiful Hoi An attraction, and don’t hesitate to get lost, the streets have a unique charm, and you’ll be amazed from beginning to end.
 On your way, make sure to see all the lanterns which light up the city at night, giving it a magical vibe.

 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

-What to do in Hoi An – Top attractions:
+Best Places to Visit in Hoi An

-1 – Cua Dai Beach
+Cua Dai Beach

-2 – Hoi An Riverside
+Hoi An Riverside

 Among the top Hoi An attractions is, of course, the old town.
 The ticket allows you to visit five places, if you want to visit more than five, you’ll have to buy another one.
 Everything can be visited on foot and you can either go on your own or join a walking tour.

-Places to visit in Hoi An old town:
+Hoi An attractions within the old town:

 - Museums: Hoi An Museum, Museum of Trade Ceramics, Museum of Folklore, Museum of Sa Huỳnh Culture.

-- Pagodas and Temples: Quan Công Temple & Quan Am Pagoda
+- Pagodas and Temples: Quan Cong Temple & Quan Am Pagoda

 - Art Center: Hoi An Traditional Art Performance Theatre